-MORNING: Wake up to an email from Journeys Beyond the Surface.
-Your tour guide is sick, and your full day tour has been cancelled.
-Two options – a full refund of the deposit and crashing a tour that someone else has with another guide for the same area for half a day or no tour at all.
-The choice seems obvious.
-Crash someone else’s tour!
-Unfortunately, you will have to start this day without breakfast because the tour has already started.
+We woke up to an email from Mojdeh of Journeys Beyond the Surface.
+Our tour guide fell ill, and our full day tour was cancelled.
+Thankfully, she gave us two other options - a full refund of the deposit and crashing a tour that someone else had with another guide for the same area for half a day or no tour at all.
+The choice seemed pretty obvious, so we crashed someone else’s tour!

-Take an Uber to Centro Historico to catch up to your guide and new tour buddy.
-See the sights.
-Learn about Diego Rivera.
-Take too many photos.
-Spots visited on the tour: Metropolitan Cathedral, Palacio Nacional, Palacio de Bellas Artes, Palacio Postal, Plaza Manuel Tolsa, Sanborns de los Azulejos.
+We quickly hopped into an Uber to Centro Historico to catch up to our guide and new tour buddy.
+While I normally don’t take tours, I’m a huge proponent for taking one or two in Mexico City.
+You really learn so much about the history and context of all that you’re seeing.
+Spots visited on the tour: Metropolitan Cathedral, Palacio Nacional (Diego Rivera murals), Palacio de Bellas Artes, Palacio Postal, Plaza Manuel Tolsa, Sanborns de los Azulejos.

-Since your full day tour became a half day tour, take out the list of recommendations from Journeys Beyond the Surface.
-Walk to nearby graffiti art for photos.
+Since our full day tour became a half day tour, Mojdeh gave us a list of recommendations on what else to check out in the area, like nearby graffiti art.

-On the way back to the Airbnb, stop in at Helados Santa Clara for dessert.
-It’s been a day of confusing dining in Mexico City.
+On the way back to the Airbnb, we stopped in at Helados Santa Clara for dessert.
+Thankfully that was a pretty straightforward ordering process, since the rest of the day had been full of confusing dining in Mexico City.

-Walk to Museo del Juguete Antiguo Mexico (MUJAM), even though biking would have been much faster.
-Wander around the property taking photos of some of the graffiti art.
-Walk into the store and look around until someone tells you that the museum entrance is actually up a dark stairway.
+After our quick break at Mercado Roma, we walked over to Museo del Juguete Antiguo Mexico (MUJAM), even though biking would have been much faster.
+What an amazing space that was!
+When we first got there, we didn’t really have any idea where we were going, so we wandered around the property taking photos of some of the graffiti art.
+There was an entrance into a store downstairs, so we went in there, and finally someone inside told us that the museum entrance was actually up a dark stairway.

-Go up the dark stairway.
-Ring the doorbell.
-Spend the next few hours among old toys and wonderful graffiti art spread across many floors.
-But first, meet the man/collector behind it all, Roberto Shimizu.
-Learn about how and why he started collecting.
-Explore the museum.
-Take too many photos.
+We went up the dark stairway and rang the doorbell.
+It’s unassuming at first, but then we ended up spending the next few hours among old toys and wonderful graffiti art spread across many floors.
+We were lucky enough to meet the man/collector behind it all, Roberto Shimizu and learn about how and why he started collecting.
+We took so many photos here!

 Mexico City - Real Talk